denoland/docs/runtime/manual/tools/task_runner.md

 [open an issue](https://github.com/denoland/deno_task_shell/issues) on the [deno_task_shell](https://github.com/denoland/deno_task_shell/) repo.

-Note that if you wish to execute any of these commands in a non-cross platform way on Mac or Linux, then you may do so by running it through `sh`:
+Note that if you wish to execute any of these commands in a non-cross-platform way on Mac or Linux, then you may do so by running it through `sh`:
 `sh -c <command>` (ex. `sh -c cp source destination`).